 Aberdeen to Wick 237m, 5 hours 56 mins

 The Royal Borough of Wick or to us lowland softies, the end of the world.
-OK, just the end of Britain.
-Almost as far north as you can go on the mainland, it is renowned for having the world’s shortest street, just six feet in length with one door.
-Slightly less known fact about Wick is that this was a town that goes absolutely tonto for rock.
+OK, just the end of this island.
+Almost as far north as you can go on the mainland, it also is renowned for having the world’s shortest street, just six feet in length with one door.
+A slightly lesser known fact about Wick is that this was a town that goes absolutely tonto for rock.

 But first, the soundcheck.